Kukuruku Hills

-Etymology and Historical Context
+Name

 The term "Kukuruku" originates from Nupe influences and reflects a history marked by conflict and stigmatization for the local communities.
 In the Etsako language, "Kukuruku" holds no inherent meaning and serves instead as a reminder of historical adversities, such as slavery and Nupe invasions during the late 19th century.
 These events led to widespread agitation among the local populace for a name change to better reflect their identity and heritage.

 Efforts to rename the area began in 1933, spearheaded by the Etsako Union.
 In 1942, the union voted to replace "Kukuruku" with "Etsako."
 However, this decision faced resistance from Akoko communities, prompting reconsideration.
-By 1955, the Afenmai Divisional Council resolved to adopt the name "Afenmai," a change that was officially recognized in 1956 by the Western Region House of Assembly.
+By 1955, the Afenmai Divisional Council resolved to adopt the name "Afenmai", a change that was officially recognized in 1956 by the Western Region House of Assembly.

 Chief Oshiogbele Momoh Idaoh (Momoh the First), the Ogieneni of Uzairue, played an important role in the renaming effort.
-Chief Idaoh’s staunch opposition to the previously proposed name "Auchi Division" delayed the final decision until consensus was achieved in favor of "Afenmai Division".
+Chief Idaoh's staunch opposition to the previously proposed name "Auchi Division" delayed the final decision until consensus was achieved in favor of "Afenmai Division".

+Despite these efforts to change the name elsewhere, Kukuruku Hills remains the official title of the geographical region.